 However, it’s important to note that the number of pages is not a direct signal.
 It’s not the case that 1000 pages are better than 100 pages.
 So, don’t fall into the trap of creating lots of small pieces of content to pad the numbers.

 Instead, focus your efforts on creating valuable content in single topic articles.
 These can be interlinked, helping the user to answer their questions quickly.

 The presence of a sitemap is really easy to set up on your website, and a huge benefit for your site.

 There are two types of sitemaps that you will need to know about.
 Both of these are recommended by Google:

-With a HTML Sitemap, you’re trying to provide meaningful URLs for users, these should include human friendly anchor text.
-To prevent the list being too long, you should only include the core pages, and group them into categories for the best user experience.
+With an HTML Sitemap, you’re trying to provide meaningful URLs for users, these should include human-friendly anchor text.
+To prevent the list from being too long, you should only include the core pages, and group them into categories for the best user experience.

 However, if every time Google visits your website the server is down – there’s a problem.
 After a while, their algorithm treats that page as a soft 404.
 This means that the page may still be there, but is not returning any content.

 Since a soft 404 is not good for users, it will be devalued from the SERPs and no longer be able to rank.
 So whilst it’s not a negative or positive ranking factor, it matters.
 Having a great server uptime will reduce the chance of being marked as a soft 404.

 52. Server Location.